 Colin Tweedy LVO OBE

 Colin Tweedy since 2012 is Chief Executive of the Building Centre and Built Environment Trust.

 From 1983 to 2012 Colin was Chief Executive of Arts & Business (formerly Association for Business Sponsorship of the Arts).
 Colin co- founded, with The Prince of Wales, The Prince of Wales Arts & Kids Foundation ( subsequently called Children & The Arts ).
-He is a trustee of the UK charity Mariinsky Theatre Trust supporting the Mariinsky Opera and Ballet Company of St Petersburg.

 A former trustee of the Serpentine Gallery and governor of the University for the Creative Arts.